Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

 ## scenario

 No modifications were made to this object so far.
-The official release of .NDE 4.0 will confirm whether this object can be duplicated safely from 3.3. to 4.0.
+The official release of .nde version 4.0 will confirm whether this object can be duplicated safely from 3.3. to 4.0.

 ## groups